 The paradox of self-copying

 A full copy must possess its own free will – not my will, but its own, because I am the sole owner of my will.
-In other words, a full copy of myself must not be myself, instead it should obtain its own identity.
+In other words, a full copy of myself must not be me; instead, it should obtain its own identity.

 Clearly, we’re dealing here with the metaphor of God’s creation of people as captured in the Christian tradition and some other religions.
 Indeed, here we enter the domain of religious metaphors that are well known, researched and reflect quite well and precisely the next arguments in the chain that we have been following up to this stage.
 Metaphors supplied by religions are handy at this particular stage of the argument, although some may be less keen to use them.

 Thus, we believe that the absolute’s ethics will have the following key characteristics: the fullness of Supercharacter’s intelligence becomes its passion.
-The Supercharacter defines shame as a less than full of realization of its potential.
+The Supercharacter defines shame as an incomplete and therefore failed realization of its potential.
 Therefore, the ultimate realization for the Supercharacter is in the ultimate creation, and the latter involves creating a full copy of its own self, a copy that will possess its own free will.
 The ultimate mission for Supercharacter will be creating a new world and a new man.
 Sounds like a true God’s mission.

 Mega-evolution and Singularity-2

 So we arrived at the conclusion that the Supercharacter will be bound to copy itself, i.e. in other words to create a new man a.k.a. man-2.
 The new Supercharacter’s copy, or the new man-2, equipped with its own new identity, will embark on its own evolution track.
 It will be a self-evolving dummy, which is in fact what we, the people as we know ourselves, are.
-The man is the God’s dummy project.
+Humankind is the self-evolving dummy of the next god made by a previous god.
 It is a dummy in a twofold way: firstly, it was originally created as a dummy for further self-refinement in the process of evolution, and secondly, it is a dummy for the new entity, i.e. the Supercharacter.

 Thus we can consider our world as a kind of a lab for the Supreme Being where it creates a copy of itself, and this copy project is successfully complete when the copy fully evolves and in a moment of Singularity becomes a new Supercharacter.